brock-run/spec-driven-development/audiences/new-developers.md

   - [ ] 2.2 Implement business logic
 ```

+## SDD Fundamentals

+Before diving into your **first workflow**, it's important to understand the core principles that make SDD effective.
+These fundamentals will guide you through creating better specifications and avoiding **common pitfalls**.

 ## Getting Started Walkthrough

-Let's walk through creating your first spec for a simple todo application.
+Let's walk through creating your **first spec** for a simple todo application.
+This **first workflow** demonstrates the complete SDD process from requirements to implementation.

 ### Example: Todo App Specification